martingarcialopez/ft_transcendance/back-end/README.md

 ### `POST /user/sign-up`
 register a new user in the database

-- returns 201 upon successful user completion
+- returns 201 upon successful user creation

 | _Expected Params_|  _type_       | _required_  |
 | :--------------: | :-----------: | :---------: |